 - Follow up with a “What we do” (or “What I do”) statement: Next, describe your products or services starting with the phrase, “What I do” or “what we do.”

 - End with benefits: Wrap up by connecting your service or products to benefits customers gain and use the phrase “so that.”

-An example for a tutoring company may look like this:
+An example of a tutoring company may look like this:

-“Did you know that kids who are behind in reading at the end of third grade are at risk for impaired academic growth throughout their school career?
-What we do is provide after-school tutoring twice per week using evidenced-based techniques so that kids can master the essential reading skills they need to succeed in school.”
+“Did you know that kids behind in reading at the end of third grade are at risk for impaired academic growth throughout their school career?
+We provide after-school tutoring twice weekly using evidenced-based techniques so that kids can master the essential reading skills they need to succeed in school.”

 Wrapping It Up

-If you don’t fully understand your target customer’s challenges, they’re going to shoot holes in your pitch.
+If you don’t fully understand your target customer’s challenges, they will shoot holes in your pitch.